Manuelandro/goodghosting-dapp/README.md

 `CYPRESS`
 Handle browers extentions in a headless environment was a bit tricky; my solution is heavly inspired by Synpress.
 The whole idea is to download and unzip the metamask package locally, and run it in a new window as another test pages.
+For the mptivation upon, test are intendend to run one time (ideally in a pipeline).
+If you want to re-run the tests you should stop it and run again the yarn cy command.
-Please remember that because sometimes blockchain process transactions slower, I hade to put different "wait" tasks in order to be sure that the UI is updated accordly to what we expect from the test.
-So don't be hurry, it may take a while :)
+Please remember that because sometimes blockchain transactions can be very slow, I hade to put 22 seconds wait after every transaction confirmation to be sure that the UI is updated accordly to what we expect from the test.
+So don't hurry, it may take a while :)

 `CASES COVERED`
-• User does not have metama
+• User does not have metamask or is inactive to the page
+• User never joined the game
+• User has joined the game in the past and can rejoin
+• User accept the dai contract
+• User accept the transaction to join the game
+• User early withdraw from the game